 In Your Blood 2018

-Since 1997 Tracks has produced an annual, original, full-length dance work and season for the Darwin Festival.
+Since 1997 Tracks has produced an annual, original and full-length dance works.
 Through these performances Tracks has builds its professional reputation for producing out-door, large-scale, larger casts, and generally site specific works.
 Contemporary in nature, the shows are expressions of local culture, and a junction point where professional artists, passionate amateurs and community dancers meet.

 Concept and Artistic Directors: Tim Newth and David McMicken